SillyFreak/tu-wien-software-engineering-notes/notes.typ

 == Q constants (Kam & Ullman)

-Q-constants do not use a different evaluation function; instead, the MaxFP algorithm is fixed slightly.
+The Q constants analysis does not use a different evaluation function; instead, the MaxFP algorithm is modified slightly.
 Consider these code examples and a simple constant analysis on them:

 #align(center)[
   #grid(